-Recent rainfall events have resulted in flooding of many lawns and other turf areas.
+Recent rainfall events caused flooding in many lawns and other turf areas.
 Unless flooding was accompanied by soil deposition, most turf areas should have minimal damage.

-In the last week, heavy rains blanketed most of Michigan resulting in streams and rivers overflowing their banks and many low lying areas flooding.
+In the last week, heavy rains blanketed most of Michigan, resulting in streams and rivers overflowing their banks and flooding in many low-lying areas.
 The water has slowly started to subside and turf that was flooded may be exhibiting damage symptoms.
 Factors that determine turf survival under water include turfgrass species, submergence duration, submergence depth, water temperature and light intensity.

 The final two factors affecting turf survival are water temperature and light intensity.
 Both of these factors are working in our favor right now as the air and water temperatures have been cool.
 Flooding during the summer months when temperatures are higher often result in damage to the turf when it’s submerged for even a short time.